AvinashMV/Attack-Reflector/README.md

 Project of Software Security.

 Implemented RFC 2616 standard.
 When other host attacks victim(server), it sends back the packet to attacker, which was intended to target the victim.
 So essentially attacker  attacks himself.

-Implementated of ARP, IP  TCP, UDP protocols in scapy python library.
+Implemented ARP, IP  TCP, UDP protocols in scapy python library.
 Server listens and sends valid HTTP responses as well.

 About the Program: